You are here :

 Democratic Citizenship in Post-Truth Societies

 Welcome to the "Democratic Citizenship in Post-Truth Societies" Connected Community, where we illuminate the path forward through the haze of misinformation and shifting narratives.
-At the heart of our endeavour is the fusion of education and research, drawing insightful blueprints for rebuilding trust in public institutions amidst the challenges of post-truth phenomena.
+At the heart of our endeavor is the fusion of education and research, drawing insightful blueprints for rebuilding trust in public institutions amidst the challenges of post-truth phenomena.
 With expertise spanning social philosophy, civic culture, and digital communication, our internationally collaborative approach brings together scholars, students, and stakeholders across diverse fields.
 We host engaging activities such as virtual workshops, dynamic conferences, and educational seminars, all designed to foster interdisciplinary innovation and discourse.
 By leveraging technology and spearheading collaborations with the private sector and civil society, we ensure inclusive, impactful knowledge transfer, empowering future leaders to actively engage in democratic processes.
 Join us as we bridge academic depth and societal relevance, creating a vibrant ecosystem where informed citizenship thrives.

-Current-day societies are facing a general crisis of truth and trust in public institutions such as schools, governments and, most extremely, science.
+Current-day societies are facing a general crisis of truth and trust in public institutions such as schools, governments, and, most extremely, science.
 With the rise of artificial intelligence, disinformation networks, fragmentation and polarization, epistemic chambers, filter bubbles, and a general state of disbelief regarding truth, citizenship itself is going through considerable social transformations.

 Consequently, the activities and research conducted during this project will focus on identifying the fundamental problems of current-day post-truth societies and establishing some clear lines toward possible solutions as they pertain to the decaying trust in public institutions and the general crisis of truth in contemporary societies.
 We aim to collaborate and build partnerships with key stakeholders, including universities, the private sector, and various academic departments, to foster interdisciplinarity.